Senior Lecturer

 sdisney@marjon.ac.uk

-My role at Marjon over the last fifteen years has provided me with a range of experience in all areas of teaching, pedagogic innovation, programme, team and project management, international development, research, university processes and procedures, and most importantly, how to create and manage an outstanding student experience to facilitate learning and success.
-I am also the programme leader for our new MA TESOL developments and have oversight of our on campus English Language courses.
-I manage our degrees at two universities in Vietnam, and am currently developing two other international programmes.
+My role at Marjon over the last seventeen years has provided me with a range of experience in all areas of teaching, pedagogic innovation, programme, team and project management, international development, research, university processes and procedures, and most importantly, how to create and manage an outstanding student experience to facilitate learning and success.
+I am also the programme leader for our new MA TESOL developments and have oversight of our on campus English Language courses and manage programmes at two universities in Vietnam, and our MA TESOL.
 I am actively researching in the field of English Language and SLA pronunciation and interaction.

 Journal articles: